-To encourage students to venture into fields outside their major areas of competence and concentration, the University makes available the option, under certain conditions, of registering in courses on a pass/fail basis.
-Courses taken under the pass/fail option yield full credit when passed, but whether passed or not, are not computed in the grade point average.
+To encourage students to venture into fields outside their major areas of competence and concentration, the College makes available the option, under certain conditions, of registering in courses on a pass/fail basis.
+The criteria for a passing grade can vary, and is established by the instructor.
+Courses taken under the pass/fail option yield full credit when passed but, whether passed or not, are not computed in the grade point average.

 The last day to change from grade mode to pass/fail is the drop date (refer to the appropriate academic calendar for more information).
-If a student wishes to later change a course back from pass/fail to graded, they must do so by the Friday of the twelfth week of the semester, by notifying the professor and the Office of the University Registrar.
+If a student wishes to later change a course back from pass/fail to a letter grade, they must do so by the Friday of the twelfth week of the semester, by notifying the professor and the Office of the University Registrar.

 Please note the following:

 - Courses used to fulfill core, quantitative reasoning, cultural diversity, major, minor, or certificate program requirements may not be taken on a pass/fail basis unless they are offered only on that basis.